-One financial institution, two investment firms and seven financial institutions are fully consolidated in the regulatory scope of consolidation.
-Compared to the previous year, Lampe Beteiligungsgesellschaft mbH was removed from the regulatory scope of consolidation as it was merged with Lampe Alternative Investments GmbH.
+One credit institution, one investment firm and seven financial institutions are fully consolidated in the regulatory scope of consolidation.
+When compared to the previous year, DALE Investment Advisors GmbH was removed from the scope of consolidation for regulatory purposes as it was sold with effect from December 13, 2024.